Click on the questions:

 2. The market is held outdoors, rain or shine, so dress accordingly.

-3. Check out ALL the market so you don't miss a thing.
+3. Check out the whole the market so you don't miss a thing.

 4. The early bird gets the worm.
 The market is busiest between 8 and 10 am, so come early for best quality and selection.
 If you arrive before 8am please line up outside the market front or rear entrance until the bell rings at 8am when a market volunteer will allow you entry.

 5. Most vendors accept debit and credit cards.
 If using cash...SMALL BILLS ARE KING!